 As both industries (tech and fashion) are future-driven and consumer-focused, adoption happens naturally.

-But, when it comes to technology, not all developments are suitable for the fashion industry.
+But not all technological innovations and developments are suitable for the fashion industry.

-From digital influencers to AI fashion designers and material innovation, these are the top 22 fashion innovations of 2020-2021, shaping fashion in 2021.
+From digital influencers to AI fashion designers and material innovation, these are the top 22 innovations shaping fashion in 2022.

 22. Virtual Influencers

-Following on the steps of Lil Miquela Sousa, the world’s first virtual influencer and digital supermodel, a new influential virtual persona has emerged: Noonoouri.
+Following in the steps of Lil Miquela Sousa, the world’s first virtual influencer and digital supermodel, a new influential virtual persona has emerged: Noonoouri.

 Created by the Munich-based designer and creative director Joerg Zuber, this digital persona has become a significant player in the fashion world.